spellerberg/quire-rife/content/chapter7.md

 In January 1869 Ben Ficklin purchased 640 acres on the south bank of the Middle Concho River and expanded his existing headquarters there.
 He built wagon shops and sheds for harness makers, wheelwrights and blacksmiths as well as a warehouse and corrals for stock.
 In January 1870, Ficklin’s weekly stage schedule was increased to semiweekly service and coaches replaced the buckboard wagons that had been used between Fort Concho and Fort Stockton.[^29]

-In the early 1870’s, US Major Zenas R. Bliss returned to duty in west Texas.
+In the early 1870’s, U.S. Major Zenas R. Bliss returned to duty in west Texas.
 As was his custom throughout his military career, he kept a diary of his trip.
 He said of the coach drivers that, “Each driver drove about a hundred to a hundred and twenty-five miles, day and night, stopping at stations only long enough to swallow a hasty meal.
 While the driver and escort were eating, the station keeper and his helper hitched up a fresh team of mules, and held them till all were aboard, and then turned them loose, and they would go upon the run for a mile or more, and then they would settle down to a trot and go along peaceably.
 The mules were trained not to stand still in the road.”
 “If a passenger needed to get out of the coach between stations it was not necessary to stop the coach, the passenger would jump out and the coach would go on again on a run and the driver would run the mules in a circle, and after a while bring them back” to where the passenger was standing.
 The passenger would jump in and off they went again.[^30]

 ### Thomas Rife worked for the stage line until 1872.

 There is evidence that Thomas Rife continued to work for the mail line during this period.
 George Baylor, who was for many years a Ranger captain in the upper Rio Grande Valley, implied that at some time before 1873, Thomas Rife was in charge of a mail station on the Rio Grande between Fort Quitman and Ysleta[^31] near where Camp Rice and later Fort Hancock were located.[^32]

 Stagecoaches in west Texas did a brisk business in both express packages and passengers until the railroads were built and placed in service.
 The stagecoach line prospered as the country filled up with settlers.
 In January 1882, the Texas and Pacific Railroad reached El Paso from the east.[^33] After the railroad was built and given the contract to carry the mail, stage coach conductors and guards were put out of business.[^34]

 ## Pecos County, 1870-1873